 We derive our service sales primarily through the provision of transportation, equipment rental, and contract labor services to companies in the oil and gas industry.
 Transportation services typically consist of transporting customer proppant from storage facilities to proximal well-sites and are contracted through work orders executed under established pricing agreements.
 The amount invoiced reflects transportation services rendered.
 Equipment rental services provide customers with use of either dedicated or nonspecific wellhead proppant delivery equipment solutions for contractual periods defined either through formal lease agreements or executed work orders under established pricing agreements.
 The amounts invoiced reflect the length of time the equipment set was utilized in the billing period.
 Contract labor services provide customers with proppant delivery equipment operators through work orders executed under established pricing agreements.
-The amounts invoiced reflect the amount of time our labor services were utilized in the billing period.
+The amounts invoiced reflect the length of time the equipment operators through work orders executed under established pricing agreements.
+The amounts invoiced reflect the amounts invoiced reflect the amount of time our labor services were utilized in the billing period.
 We typically invoice our customers on a weekly or monthly basis; however, some customers receive invoices upon well-site operation completion.
 Standard collection terms are net 30 days, although extended terms are offered in competitive situations.

-Our ten largest customers accounted for approximately 43%, 48% and 58% of total sales during the year ended December 31, 2019, 2018 and 2017, respectively.
-Sales to one of our customers accounted for 11% of our total sales during the year ended December 31, 2019.
-Sales to one of our customers accounted for 15% of our total sales during the year ended December 31, 2018.
-Sales to two of our customers accounted for 15% and 12% of our total sales during the year ended December 31, 2017.
-No other customers accounted for 10% or more of our total sales.
-At December 31, 2019, one of our customer's accounts receivable represented 12% of our total trade accounts receivable, net of allowance.
-At December 31, 2018, one of our customers' accounts receivable represented 18% of our total trade accounts receivable, net of allowance.
-No other customers accounted for 10% or more of or more of our total trade accounts receivable.
+Our ten largest customers accounted for approximately 34%, 43% and 48% of total sales during the years ended December 31, 2020, 2019 and 2018, respectively.
+No single customer accounted for more than 10% of our total sales during the year ended December 31, 2020.
+Sales to one of our customers accounted for 11% and 15% of our total sales during the years ended December 31, 2019 and 2018, respectively.
+No other customers accounted for 10% or more of our total sales during the same periods.
+At December 31, 2020, one of our customers' accounts receivable represented 24% of our total trade accounts receivable, net of allowance.
+At December 31, 2019, the same customers' accounts receivable represented 12% of our total trade accounts receivable, net of allowance.
+No other customers accounted for 10% or more of our total trade accounts receivable during the same periods.

 For a limited number of customers, we sell under long-term, minimum purchase supply agreements.
 These agreements define, among other commitments, the volume of product that our customers must purchase, the volume of product that we must provide, and the price that we will charge and that our customers will pay for each product.
 Prices under these agreements are generally fixed and subject to certain contractual adjustments.
-Sometimes these agreements may undergo negotiations regarding pricing and volume requirements, which may occur in volatile market conditions.
+Sometimes these agreements may undergo negotiations regarding pricing and volume requirements, particularly in volatile market conditions.
 When these negotiations occur, we may deliver sand at prices or at volumes below the requirements in our existing supply agreements.
 We do not consider these agreements solely representative of contracts with customers.
 An executed order specifying the type and quantity of product to be delivered, in combination with the noted agreements, comprise our contracts in these arrangements.
 Selling more tons under supply contracts enables us to be more efficient from a production, supply chain, and logistics standpoint.
 As discussed in Part I, Item 1A., Risk Factors of this Annual Report on Form 10-K, these customers may not continue to purchase the same levels of product in the future due to a variety of reasons, contract requirements notwithstanding.